 In June, following the establishment of eight businesses in November 2019, the results of a review were published into how the micro grant-based model was working.
 It is important to highlight that many beneficiaries are illiterate and have no prior business experience.
 The findings showed:

 The micro grants offer one-off support.
 It is made clear to beneficiaries that this is a once in a lifetime opportunity to escape extreme poverty and they will not be able to come back for top up funds.

 In July, once the business model had been shown to work, donation channels were opened in readiness for a charity fund-raising challenge.
 On 11 July, The Road to Parity’s Founder, Jonathan Hill, got on his mountain bike and began cycling from Land’s End to John O’Groats, combining his passion for cycling with raising money, and the wish to do something positive during Covid.
 Daily updates on the solo, unsupported trip were posted on Facebook and a total of £2,356 (3,222 USD) was raised, exceeding the £1,500 target.
-A dedicated image gallery has been set up with the best shots from the 24-day, 932-mile adventure through some of Britain’s most stunning scenery.
+The best images from the 24-day, 932-mile adventure through some of Britain’s most stunning scenery can be seen on our challenge page.
 The money raised during this challenge has funded many of this year’s entrepreneurs with the remainder to be used in early 2021.

 In August, Kohinoor’s was among the many beneficiary stories shared throughout the year.
 Here is the story that was posted on social media, as a reminder of why the charity exists.

 Kohinoor was already in poverty with 4 children when her husband – earning a pittance as a labourer – was killed in a road accident.